ali-rabiee/text2speech/README.md

 # Text-to-Speech App

 This is a Streamlit-based web application that converts text to speech.
-It supports text extraction from uploaded Word and PDF files, manual text input, and text summarization using a machine learning model.
+It supports text extraction from uploaded Word and PDF files, manual text input, and text summarization using an LLM model.

 ## Features